-Scary Movie 6: Release Date And Other Things We Know About The Horror Spoof Sequel
+Scary Movie 6: Release Date, Cast And Other Things We Know About The Horror Spoof Sequel

 Do you like the Scary Movies?

 I really cannot think of a better time for Hollywood to come out with Scary Movie 6 than now.
-Not only is the parody movie genre in the middle of a major comeback, but we have seen some great horror movies released in recent years that are ripe for lampooning.
+Not only is the parody genre in the middle of a major comeback, but we are pretty much living in the next golden age of great horror movies.
+A little more than a quarter-century after the Scary Movie franchise launched with one of the wildest (or at least raunchiest) spoof films of all time, it’s coming back with a vengeance.

 What Is The Scary Movie 6 Release Date?